Suman0087/BlinkIT-Dashboard/README.md

 ## Project Overview

-This project presents a comprehensive Excel dashboard for analyzing Blinkit's sales performance, customer satisfaction, and inventory distribution.
-The dashboard provides key insights and opportunities for optimization using various KPIs and visualizations.
+This Excel dashboard offers a strategic overview of Blinkit's sales, customer satisfaction, and inventory distribution.
+Designed for data-driven decision-making, it combines key metrics and interactive visualizations to uncover business performance patterns and growth opportunities.

 ## Key Performance Indicators (KPIs)

-The dashboard focuses on the following primary KPIs:
+The dashboard highlights the following high-impact metrics:

 1. **Total Sales**: Overall revenue generated from all items sold ($1.20M)
 2. **Average Sales**: Average revenue per sale ($141)